Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: Preliminaries

 It is the singular locus of the projection

-and since $F$ is smooth at all critical points with critical value zero, it is of \textit{zero-measure}.
+and since $F$ is smooth at all critical points $(x, \lambda)$ such that $x$ is a critical point of $F_{\lambda}$ with critical value zero, it is of \textit{zero-measure}, due to Sard's lemma.
 To understand its structure, it is convenient to view it as a singular hypersurface in $\Lambda$, provided at every point with tangent hyperplanes (there can be more than one hyperplane at each point).
-The construction goes as follows: let $N$ be a smooth neighborhood in $X \times \Gamma$ of the set of critical points of $F$ with critical value $0$.
+The construction goes as follows: let $N$ be a smooth neighborhood in $X \times \Lambda$ of the set of critical points of $F$ with critical value $0$.
 The zero set $F_{|N}^{-1}(0) \subset X \times \Lambda$ gives rise naturally to a Legendrian submanifold